When was Saul actually saved - When he was baptized or when he encountered the Lord?

 Gal.
 2:8-9: “(for He who worked effectively in Peter for the apostleship to the circumcised also worked effectively in me toward the Gentiles), and when James, Cephas, and John, who seemed to be pillars, perceived the grace that had been given to me, they gave me and Barnabas the right hand of fellowship, that we should go to the Gentiles and they to the circumcised.”

 Paul states, “Christ sent me NOT TO BAPTIZE, but to preach the Gospel” (1 Cor.
-1:17), here Paul makes the distinction, the gospel is spoken, baptism is a work.
+1:17), here Paul makes the distinction, the gospel is spoken, baptism is a work after for the one who believes.

 And here is the gospel Paul said he preached in its entirety: